open/close all folders

 - For the Evulz: England is excited about the British Royal wedding... for the wrong reasons.

 - Jerk with a Heart of Gold: Inverted.
-England is a reasonably sensible sort of fellow most of the time but, on occasion, a rather nasty side to him emerge.
+England is a reasonably sensible sort of fellow most of the time but, on occasion, a rather haughty side to his character emerges.

 - High-Class Glass: Wears a monocle of course.

-- Lethal Chef: Only at Christmas, where he soaks the Christmas Cake in brandy and lights it on fire.
+- Lethal Chef: Only at Christmas, where he soaks the Christmas Pudding in brandy and lights it on fire.
 The rest of the year, he's fine.

 - Not So Above It All: While he usually seems fairly stoic (sometimes with a bit of a mean edge), there are times when he reveals himself to be surprisingly Hot-Blooded and short-sighted.